surbhibawaria/surfs_up/README.md

 The key differences in weather between June and December:

 - The mean recorded temperature in June is 74.9 (~75) degrees F, whereas the mean recorded temperature in December is 71 degrees F. Which suggest that June is definitely going to attract more customers.
--

 - June's maximum temperature is 85 degrees F and December's maximum temperature is 83 degrees F, which does not show much of a difference concluding that the weather on Oahu is quite consistent year-around.

 - The minimum temperatures has potential drop to 64 degrees F and 56 degrees F for June and December respectively, which is quite chilly.
-However, looking at the mean temperatures and standard deviation of 3.2 and 3.4 the temperatures seems to be more steady.
+However, looking at the mean temperatures and standard deviation of 3.2 and 3.4 the temperatures seems to be more steady and in favor of the shop.

 ## Summary:

+After analysing the June and December weather data, it seems that Surf & Ice Cream Shop would do well in Oahu.
+The weather on Oahu seems quite steady all year, therefore if the temperatures for these two months favors the Surf & Ice Cream Shop, it will do so all year.
+Despite the fact that temperatures in December appear to be vary, December would still provide suitable weather for both surfing and ice cream demand.